MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/pricing-costing/add-custom-fields-price-setup-transactional-entities.md

 ---
 # required metadata

-title: Add custom fields to price setup and transactional entities
+title: Add required custom fields to price setup and transactional entities
 description: This topic provides information about how to add required custom field references to entities and to forms and views.
 author: rumant
 manager: AnnBe